 Chapter 2: Research Design

 In this chapter, I describe how I approached studying my practice.
-I begin by presenting my research questions, followed by a description of my research methodology.
+I begin by presenting my research questions, followed by a description of my research methodology and my justification for choosing my methodology.
 I then describe how I collected and analyzed data.
-Next, I present my strategies for ensuring the validity of my research.
-Finally, I explain my justification for choosing my research methodology.
+Finally, I present my strategies for ensuring the validity of my research.
+The structure of my action research was Peters’ second “DATA” of the DATA-DATA model, or Design, Analyze, Theorize, and Act.
+This chapter addresses the Design aspect of the model.

 Research Questions